Adam-Color/AppUsageGUI/README.md

 ### Contributions are welcome and needed!
 Here is a TODO list:

-* add integrations with professional applications
+* Add integrations with professional applications
 * Optimize everything
 * Add support for tracking more than one executable per session
+* Impliment a better way to filter out non-gui apps on macOS
+* Switch all logic to use pid instead of process names

 #### Version 2 ('v2-change-to-pyqt6' branch):

+> [!WARNING]
+> In **macOS**, PyQt6 conflicts with py-objc, leading to a broken venv.
+> As a result, v2 is not currently being worked on until this issue is fixed.

 * Move to a single QT UI instead of multiple 'screens'
 * Add ways to analyze app usage data in the app